-- 16. The analysis of the results from the PSS process to select OCPF plant sites for inspection in 2015 confirms that the use of the S/962 methodology takes into account both the number and the relevance of plant sites declared by States Parties.
-The key aspects of the selection results for 2015 are as follows: - (a) the number of inspections conducted in each State Party is positively correlated with the number of declared OCPF plant sites in that State Party.
-States Parties that declare a higher number of OCPF plant sites can expect more inspections than those that declare fewer, within the limitations set by the Chemical Weapons Convention; - (b) the PSS process using the S/962 methodology continues to result in more inspections in highly relevant sites: relatively fewer OCPFs with low A15 values are being selected, and a higher proportion of more relevant plant sites with high A15 values are being selected.
-Hence, even though the high-relevance sites constituted only 15% of all inspectable sites for 2015 inspections, they represented 44% of all inspected sites;
+- 16. The analysis of the results from the PSS process to select OCPF plant sites for inspection in 2016 confirms that the use of the S/962 methodology takes into account both the number and the relevance of plant sites declared by States Parties.
+The key aspects of the selection results for 2016 are as follows: - (a) the number of inspections conducted in each State Party is positively correlated with the number of declared OCPF plant sites in that State Party.
+States Parties that declare a higher number of OCPF plant sites can expect more inspections than those that declare fewer, within the limitations set by the Chemical Weapons Convention; - (b) the PSS process using the S/962 methodology continues to result in more inspections in highly relevant sites: relatively fewer OCPFs with low A15 values are being selected, and a higher proportion of more relevant plant sites with high A15 values are being selected; and - (c) the number of States Parties receiving inspections is higher than the number that was expected when the methodology was designed, reflecting the effect of the three-pool approach in the selection methodology, the increase in the rate of subsequent inspections, and the impact of the limitation on the number of inspections in accordance with paragraph 13 of Part IX of the Verification Annex.

-- (c) the impact of targeting the high-relevance sites and the implementation of the alternative approach to verification at mixed plant sites is visible through the changes in the characteristics of the selection pools and the distribution of the inspections for 2015; and - (d) a reduction in the number of States Parties receiving inspections was observed in 2015 compared to 2014 and 2013, which can be attributed to the variations in the number of States Parties with non-inspected plant sites, rather than a trend. - 17.
-In conclusion, the PSS process using the S/962 methodology continues to achieve the goals set forth in the report of the co-facilitators (EC-65/WP.1), namely, to better target OCPF inspections without the need for States Parties to provide additional information in declarations.
+17. In conclusion, the PSS process using the S/962 methodology continues to achieve the goals set forth in the report of the co-facilitators (EC-65/WP.1), namely, to better target OCPF inspections without the need for States Parties to provide additional information in declarations.